 Addons Overview

 Addons extend Mumara Campaigns with new features, integrations, and functionality without modifying the core application.
-They follow Laravel's modular architecture patterns, making them maintainable, upgradeable, and distributable.
+Built on nwidart/laravel-modules v12, they follow Laravel's modular architecture, making them maintainable, upgradeable, and distributable.

 What Are Addons?

-Addons are self-contained modules that integrate seamlessly with Mumara Campaigns.
+Addons are self-contained Laravel modules that integrate seamlessly with Mumara Campaigns.
 Each addon:

 - Lives in its own directory under